datastax/vault-plugin-secrets-datastax-astra/docs/index.md

 	Also available is the `vault delete astra/role org_id="<ORG ID>" role="<ROLE NAME>"` command.

-5. For any of the roles, you can use Hashi Vault to generate a new Astra DB token.
+5. For any of the roles, you can use HashiCorp Vault to generate a new Astra DB token.
 Example:

 	```bash
 	vault write astra/org/token org_id="<ORG ID>" role_name="<ROLE NAME>"